Ashok (film): Release

-The film was shot in Super 35 format.
+The film was given a ‘A’ certificate from the censor board and was shot in Super 35 format.
 It was released with 228 prints.

 The film was later dubbed and released in Tamil, Hindi, Hindustani, and Bhojpuri as Ashok and The Fighterman Ghayal (2008) respectively.
 The Kannada Dubbed version was telecasted on Zee Kannada.

 Reception

 The film collected ₹25 crore in its opening weekend.